jubalh/blog/content/post/tongue.md

 ---

-# Preface #

-I wanted to learn go.
+I wanted to learn Go.
 But as everybody knows, I need do use something to learn how to use it.
 After a while reading articles and watching talks about Go I started to think about what I could do, and what I did, was creating (a) tongue.

 I like learning languages, yeah, human languages that is.
 Unfortunately I am not able to speak any single one except my native language to a good level but I like it anyways.
 You can't be good at everything you know?